Silica Dust Toolbox Talk

 Overexposure to silica can present many health hazards.
-When the small particles are inhaled they can penetrate deep into the lungs causing dangerous and sometimes fatal lung diseases including silicosis and lung disease, chronic obstructive pulmonary disease (COPD), and kidney disease.
+When the small particles are inhaled, they can penetrate deep into the lungs causing dangerous and sometimes fatal lung diseases including silicosis, lung disease, chronic obstructive pulmonary disease (COPD), and kidney disease.
 We will go more into each of these potential health hazards below.

 How To Prevent Overexposure To Silica

-Now that you understand the health hazards that are related to breathing in silica dust it is important to know how to prevent overexposure.
+Now that you understand the health hazards that are associated with breathing in silica dust, it is important to know how to prevent overexposure.
 Some tips include:

 Swap out materials that contain crystalline silica for other materials that do not contain it, if possible.
 Substituting materials may not always be an option.
 Ask your foreman about this beforehand.